OccTrack360: 4D Panoptic Occupancy Tracking from Surround-View Fisheye Cameras: OccTrack360: Established Benchmark

 As shown in Fig.~\ref{fig:a'_max in distorted image-plane}, the radial boundary \(a = a_{max}\) would ideally project to a circular contour on the image plane.
 In practice, however, the finite image resolution causes parts of this circle to extend beyond the image boundaries, particularly near the top \([0,h]\), bottom \([0,-h]\), left \([-w,0]\), and right \([w,0]\) edges, resulting in a truncated and non‑circular contour.
 Therefore, a manual truncation is required to restrict the contour within the valid image domain.
 To simulate the Field of View (FoV), the image-plane coordinates $(u,v)$ are restricted to the valid domain.
 Following the undistortion and inverse mapping operations, the rectified variable $a$ is derived and represented as $a'$.
 Substituting $a'$ for $a$ in Eq.~\eqref{eq:cos_theta} yields the corresponding value of $\theta$.

 We then compute the coordinates ($x,y,z$) on the normalized spherical surface observed at the sphere center as follows:

+where $x_{sp}$ is the $x$-component relative to the sphere center, while $x_{sh}$ is the $x$-component relative to the shifted center.
 Finally, the normalized spherical surface is extended across the entire voxel domain, thereby establishing the feasible representation.
 Building on the previously obtained normalized spherical surface, the 3D points are transformed using the camera installation pose provided in the KITTI360 dataset~\cite{Liao2021ARXIV}.

 These points are then interpreted as direction vectors and extended to populate the entire voxel space.